ashish-gehani/Trimmer/README.md

 Examples
 --------

 We provide multiple examples of application specialization with **Trimmer** in the [examples folder](/benchmarks/examples).
-The TSE-2020 directory has 20 applications that were specialized with **Trimmer**.
+The [TSE-2020 directory](/benchmarks/examples/TSE-2020) has 20 applications that were specialized with **Trimmer**.
 The results for these 20 applications can be found in [results.md](/docs/results.md).
 We also provide scripts to automatically run **Trimmer** on specified applications and return statistics.
 Instructions to run these scripts can be found [here](https://github.com/ashish-gehani/Trimmer/blob/master/benchmarks/README.md).

+Note: These applications were tested on Linux 16.04.
+Some of these applications might not compile on newer versions of Linux.

 #### Generating Bitcode Files
 To run **Trimmer** on a new application, the whole-program bitcode must first be generated using `wllvm`/`gllvm`.
 The [wllvm repository](https://github.com/SRI-CSL/whole-program-llvm) provides examples and tutorials on generating bitcode files.
 The process of generating bitcode files can also be seen in the Makefiles of all of our examples.
 The examples in the **Trimmer** benchmarks currently use `wllvm` but can be modified to use `gllvm`.

 #### Linking Bitcode Modules
-**Trimmer** does not provide inter-module specialization.
+**Trimmer** does not provide inter-module specialization (i.e. it operates only on a single bitcode file).
 Therefore, if an application has multiple modules, they must be linked together into one module for specialization with **Trimmer**.
 Bitcode files can be linked into one using the [llvm linker](https://llvm.org/docs/CommandGuide/llvm-link.html).
 An example of this can be found in one of our examples, [imagemagick](/benchmarks/examples/Others/ImageMagick/Makefile) in the target _link_.

 Debug
 -----